Mortimer333/Dito/README.md

 ```

 ## Lify cycle
-In previous example, you can see, that I've used method called `init` inside the `ElementOne` class.
+In the previous example, you can see, that I've used method called `init` inside the `ElementOne` class.
 It's one of the few "event" calls during the life cycle of the components:
 - **prepare** - called before any preparation of the `DitoElement` constructor but after `HTMLElement` constructor was called
 - **init** - called only once per component instance, before its first render
 - **beforeRender** - called each time before render of component was started
-- **afterRender** - called each time render finished (successfully or not), as first argument it accepts result fo ther render
+- **afterRender** - called each time render finished (successfully or not), as first argument it accepts result for the render

 # Template language
-Quick and easy way to build HTML without need for additonal JS.
+Quick and easy way to build HTML without need for additional JS.
 In template inline call you have access to all values inside `$` and methods defined on the class.

 ## Executables

-Similarly to other frameworks with template language (Twig, Vue, Angluar etc.) for injecting values into template we are using mustache syntax: `{{ value }}`.
+Similarly to other frameworks with template language (Twig, Vue, Angluar etc.) for injecting values into template we are using moustache syntax: `{{ value }}`.
 ```html
 Your value: {{value}}
 ```
 ## If and For

-Library also supports `for` and `if` features.
+The library also supports `for` and `if` features.
 Like all special actions you have to prefix them with `@`:
 ```html
 <div @if="display">
   I am shown!